The culture came first, the foreign gods followed

 What Led to the Greek Invasion?

-In getting to our original question, we need only to look at the generation before Antiochus IV did his dirty deeds in Jerusalem.
-The stage had already been set by a pervasive Greek cultural influence that had been adopted by many Jews at that time.
-The conquests of Alexander the Great in the 4th century BC had spread Greek culture all throughout the ancient Middle East.
-In the Greek culture, man is the measure of all things, and individual intellect and physical strength and beauty were its ideals, which are diametrically opposed to biblical ideals.
+In getting to our original question – “What led up to tyhe Greek attack and takeover of the Temple in Jerusalem?” – we need only to look at the generation preceding Antiochus IV which set the stage for him to do his dirty deeds in Jerusalem.
+The conquests of Alexander the Great in the 4th century BC had spread Greek culture all throughout the ancient Middle East, and many Jews living in Judea began adopting the ways of the pervasive Greek culture.
+At that time, man was the measure of all things in Greek culture, and individual intellect, physical strength and beauty were its ideals.
+It goes without saying that these Greek ideals are diametrically opposed to biblical ones.

 The Greek culture infiltrates the priesthood

 To the Jews living in Jerusalem\Judea during the 2nd century BC, the world culture was Greek.
-To adopt Greek culture was to gain more access and influence in the Greek world system.
-It affected the way they dressed, spoke, the way they did business and government.
-Jerusalem actually prospered under Antiochus the III.
-Greek influence had even reached members of the priesthood who had adopted Greek culture alongside their service of God in the Temple.
+To adopt Greek culture was to gain access and influence in the Greek world system.
+It affected the way people dressed, spoke, the way they did business and government.
+Jerusalem actually prospered under Antiochus the III, and Greek influence had even reached members of the priesthood who had adopted Greek culture alongside their service of God in the Temple.

-By the time Antiochus IV showed up, he was able to install a man from the priesthood who was friendly and open to Greek culture.
+By the time Antiochus IV showed up, he was able to leverage control over the office of the High Priest, insuring they would be friendly and open to Greek culture.
 With help from the High Priest, Antiochus built a Greek gymnasium, a place where men practiced nude sports, just a stones throw from the Temple.
 For all the observant Jews, a line had been crossed, and they threw out the Hellenized High Priest.
 That is when Antiochus IV got heavy-handed and decided to teach the Jews a lesson for messing with his setup.
 The mask came off and his real agenda became clear: total takeover.

 Hanukkah Lessons